RednibCoding/Gobot/README.md

 # JBot Automation Tool

-JRobot is an automation tool that allows you to script various keyboard and mouse actions, as well as conditional logic and variables.
+JBot is an automation tool that allows you to script various keyboard and mouse actions, as well as conditional logic and variables.
 Below are the commands supported by JRobot and their functionalities.

 ## Dependencies
 Jrobot depends on the build tool [ant](https://ant.apache.org/)